gabryBussone/CODE4DREAM/README.md

 # Gameability

-Gameability is a project developed by the CODE4DREAM team.
+**Gameability** is a project crafted by the CODE4DREAM team.

 ## Team Members

 - **Gabriel Bussone**
-  - *Role:* Leader and Hand Recognition
+  - *Role:* Leadership and Hand Recognition
 - **Francesco Ansaldi**
-  - *Role:* Code and Graphics
+  - *Role:* Coding and Graphics
 - **Adrian Ciobanu**
-  - *Role:* General Graphics and Code
+  - *Role:* General Graphics and Coding
 - **Matteo Risso**
-  - *Role:* Game Programmer
+  - *Role:* Game Programming

-## Desciption
+## Description

-Our project entails the development of a sophisticated 3D bowling game, wherein the mechanics of ball throwing are intricately integrated with the innovative LEAP motion controller.
-Through seamless interaction with the LEAP device, players experience an immersive and intuitive gaming interface, allowing for precise and natural ball movements as they aim for strikes and spares in a dynamic virtual bowling alley environment.
+Our project revolves around the creation of an immersive 3D bowling experience.
+Leveraging the innovative LEAP motion controller, players can interact with the game environment through intuitive hand and arm movements.
+This seamless integration allows for precise control over ball trajectories, enhancing the gaming experience as players aim for strikes and spares in a dynamic virtual bowling alley.

+## Objective

+Our recent focus has been on developing a game tailored for individuals affected by multiple sclerosis.
+By incorporating arm and hand movements into the gameplay mechanics, our aim is to provide users with a platform for exercising and training these specific body parts.

+## Components

+- **Leap Motion Controller**

+## Software

+- **Unity**
+  - Unity Version: LTS 2022.3
+- **UltraLeap Gemini**
+  - Gemini Version: 5.7.2